9je/slippi-playtime-go/README.md

 Slippi Playtime (Go) is a fast and efficient Slippi replay analyzer written in Go.
 It scans Slippi `.slp` replay files to calculate total playtime per character, based on the provided Slippi code or in-game name.
 The tool outputs detailed statistics, including time spent per character and total gameplay duration.

+## In-Game Time Accuracy Notice

+Playtime is not 100% accurate as it assumes your gameplay runs at a constant rate of 60 FPS.
+Menu, character/stage select, and pause time is not accounted for.

 ## Features

 - Parses Slippi replay files to extract gameplay statistics.